 Are Daily Standups Inefficient?

-Daily standup meetings are a ritual usually followed by scrum and agile teams.
+Stand ups are a ritual usually followed by scrum and agile teams.
+Many companies adopt daily stand ups as a standard practice, but their effectiveness varies widely.
+Most teams have adopted or adapted daily standups, but this often leads to inefficiency, especially when meetings become too long or lose focus.
 According to sources, 81% of scrum teams hold daily standups.
-Agile and non-agile teams too.
+Agile and non-agile teams too.f)f)

 Let’s dive further to explore it in detail and various formats that you may consider.